World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy

 \subsection{VLA Deployment in World Model}

 We adapt the SimpleVLA-RL codebase by replacing the physical simulator with our learned world model, while maintaining a consistent interface across both environments.
+The group size for GPRO to compute the advantage is set to 8.
 To facilitate the batch optimization required for GRPO, we implement the interaction between the VLA policy and the world model via a request-response architecture.
 The world model operates as a backend server that monitors incoming requests; once the VLA policy generates an action chunk, it is transmitted to the server, which allocates the task to an available model worker to compute the subsequent observation and reward signals.
-Regarding efficiency, a batched generation of 24 video frames requires approximately 7 seconds on a NVIDIA H100 node.
-Given that SimpleVLA-RL typically converges within 50 optimization steps, we can finish RL training for one task in 30 hours.
+We use the exact same set of hyperparameters as SimpleVLA-RL \cite{li2025simplevla} except for the chunk size using 24.